A single patent attorney regulatory regime between Australia and New Zealand came into force on 24 February 2017.

 However, if a candidate does not pass all six exams by the end of 2020, they will not receive the transitional qualification.
 The candidate will then have to meet the new trans-Tasman qualification and knowledge requirements and this will require further tertiary study.

-Australian university courses accredited by the PSB for Patent and Trade Marks Attorneys (the PSB) as meeting some or all of the knowledge requirements for registration as a patent attorney before the commencement date will remain accredited after commencement.
+Australian university courses accredited by the former Professional Standards Board for Patent and Trade Marks Attorneys (the PSB) as meeting some or all of the knowledge requirements for registration as a patent attorney before the commencement date will remain accredited after commencement.

 More information on the trans-Tasman regime is available from IP Australia's website.